-More specifically, at 31 December 2023, the banking book consists of bonds issued or guaranteed by the Italian government.
+At 31 December 2024, the banking book consists of bonds issued or guaranteed by the Italian government.
 As a result, the principal source of risk is represented by the risk premium resulting from Italy's sovereign credit rating, which is inherently linked to BancoPosta RFC's business activity.

-In 2023, average Italian government bond yields decreased, bringing the spreads between ten-year Italian government bonds and German Bunds to 168 bps, compared to 214 bps last year.
+In 2024, average Italian government bond yields decreased, bringing the spreads between ten-year Italian government bonds and German Bunds to 116 bps, compared to 168 bps last year.

-In the reporting period, the above resulted, in the portfolio of financial assets measured at fair value through other comprehensive income (notional of around €35 billion), held by BancoPosta RFC, in an overall net increase in fair value of approximately €2.3 billion: this change was partly recognised in the profit and loss for a positive amount of approximately €0.4 billion relating to the change in the fair value of securities hedged against interest rate risk14, whilst the positive change in the fair value of unhedged securities and the spread risk component (not hedged) was reflected in equity for approximately €1.9 billion.
+In the reporting period, the above caused in the portfolio of financial assets measured at fair value through other comprehensive income (notional of around \in 34 billion), held by BancoPosta RFC, an overall net increase in fair value of approximately \in 0.8 billion: this change was partly recognised in the profit and loss for a positive amount of approximately \in 0.2 billion relating to the change in the fair value of securities hedged against interest rate risk15, whilst the positive change in the fair value of unhedged securities and the spread risk component (not hedged) was reflected in equity for approximately \in 0.6 billion.